bemble/shortpaste/README.md

 ## Securing

-Keep in mind that Short{Paste} is not secured by any authentication, API key is not enough if Short{Paste} is exposed on the internet.
+Keep in mind that ShortPaste is not secured by any authentication, API key is not enough if ShortPaste is exposed on the internet.

-Short{Paste} should run behind a reverse proxy (such as as `nginx-proxy-manager` or `trafeik`).
+ShortPaste should run behind a reverse proxy (such as as `nginx-proxy-manager` or `trafeik`).
 Configure your reverse proxy to directly expose only `/l/*`, `/t/*` and `/f/*`.
 All other routes (most important `/api`) should wether not be exposed on the internet or with an authentication layer.

 ## Screenshots